ByteMeEthos/CCTV_footage_detection/README.md

 The dataset will be stored in `data -> SCface` directory

+## For downloading the model required for the purpose :
+Follow the readme.md file in the `models` directory

 ## Some of the model results -

 ![Screenshot 2024-09-26 230629](https://github.com/user-attachments/assets/476f4b53-3c0a-4850-93cb-b856eb68ffd5)